joelgriffith/navalia/docs/_docs/Chrome/cookie.md

 The `cookie` method acts as a getter/setter for accessing and setting cookies.

-When executed with no arguments, the `cookie` method will return an objects representing the browser cookies.
-They will contain a `name` property (the name of the cookie) and it's respective value.
+When executed with no arguments, the `cookie` method will return an array of objects representing the sites cookies.
+They will contain a `name` property (the name of the cookie) and its respective value.

 When called with a single argument, or the cookie name, this method will return the value for the cookie requested.